 Sydney Smith: 6 stories I'd love to illustrate

-The award-winning illustrator tells us about beloved books and stories that he'd love to illustrate.
+Below, the award-winning illustrator tells us about books and stories that he'd love to illustrate.

 Fighting Fantasy series by Steve Jackson and Ian Livingstone

 "I was deep into these choose your own adventure books when I was young.
 I would never read them properly.
 If I turned to page 36 and found that I took a wrong turn and the evil necromancer killed me, I would just go back and take the other option.
 (But what are you supposed to do, die?
 And just close the book for good?)

 "But I was drawing A LOT at that time and the illustrations inspired many of my own drawings.
 It was about being lost in the details of something that didn't exist.
 The way a dragon's neck would curl or how a giant's shadow would be cast on the side of a mountain.
 That level of transportation was only limited by my imagination.
 That's why I started drawing and that's why I still draw."